PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

     target extended-remote | crt_emu_lpc18_43_nxp -2 -pLPC4330 -wire=winusb

+  DDD.
+This command can be used to start GDB under the graphics front-end
+  DDD:

+    $ ddd --debugger arm-none-eabi-gdb nuttx &

+  NOTE 1:  Don't forget to put the LPCLink in boot mode as described above before starting GDB.

-  NOTE:  Don't forget to enable CONFIG_DEBUG_SYMBOLS=y in your NuttX configuration file when you build NuttX.
+  NOTE 2:  Don't forget to enable CONFIG_DEBUG_SYMBOLS=y in your NuttX configuration file when you build NuttX.
 That option is necessary to build in debugging symbols.